influxdata/docs-v2/content/influxdb/v2.0/monitor-alert/_index.md

 ## Overview

 1. A [check](/influxdb/v2.0/reference/glossary/#check) in InfluxDB queries data and assigns a status with a `_level` based on specific conditions.
 2. InfluxDB stores the output of a check in the `statuses` measurement in the `_monitoring` system bucket.
+3. A [rejected point](/{{% latest "influxdb" %}}/reference/glossary/#rejected-point) in InfluxDB is a log entry that contains information about a data point that InfluxDB could not write to the target bucket.
+4. InfluxDB stores rejected data points in the `rejected_points` measurement in the `_monitoring` system bucket.
-3. [Notification rules](/influxdb/v2.0/reference/glossary/#notification-rule) check data in the `statuses` measurement and, based on conditions set in the notification rule, send a message to a [notification endpoint](/influxdb/v2.0/reference/glossary/#notification-endpoint).
+5. [Notification rules](/influxdb/v2.0/reference/glossary/#notification-rule) check data in the `statuses` measurement and, based on conditions set in the notification rule, send a message to a [notification endpoint](/influxdb/v2.0/reference/glossary/#notification-endpoint).
-4. InfluxDB stores notifications in the `notifications` measurement in the `_monitoring` system bucket.
+6. InfluxDB stores notifications in the `notifications` measurement in the `_monitoring` system bucket.

 ## Create an alert